AndreaMalnatiTU/Assigment1-DA/README.md

 On Linux/Macos you can change the folder ownership with `sudo chown -R $USER:$USER output`.
 - **ERROR: Pool overlaps with other one on this address space*** There already exists a docker network with the same network space.
 Try removing a docker network using `docker network rm [network_name]` or change the address space in the file `docker-compose.template.yml`

+## Changes

+### Initial Implementation of Assignment 1 - Section A

+I have implemented the initial version for Section A of Assignment 1.
+Running the `run_dolev.sh` script will create 10 Docker containers simulating a 3-connected network topology (the one depicted in the assignment).
+The network topology is defined in the `topologies/default.yaml` file.
+Another topology file (`dolev2.yaml`) represents a fully connected network of 4 nodes for testing purposes, but it is not used in the current implementation.

+### Network Behavior and Algorithm

+The network uses the **Dolev algorithm**, implemented in the `implementation` folder.
+This algorithm simulates a network where three nodes (`0`, `4`, and `7`) simultaneously start broadcasting messages (as required by the assignment).
+To simulate a real-world network scenario, random delays are introduced before sending messages (also a requirement of the assignment).

+### Byzantine Node Simulation

+Additionally, the algorithm includes a **Byzantine node simulation** (Node `6`) that can exhibit two different behaviors:
+1. **Ignore all messages** to simulate a crash.
+2. **Modify the content** of the received messages.

+The Byzantine behavior can be toggled by commenting or uncommenting specific parts of the code.

+### Key Features of the Algorithm

+1. **Message Table**:
+   Each node (an instance of the `DolevAlgorithm` class) maintains a table that tracks:
+   - Messages (with source ID and content).
+   - Associated paths for each message.
+   - Whether the message has been delivered (authenticated) at that node.

+2. **Message Delivery Guarantee**:
+   The algorithm ensures that, even with a Byzantine node present, a message broadcasted by a correct node is delivered to all correct nodes (i.e., all nodes except the Byzantine one).

+3. **Execution Termination**:
+   A node stops execution when it does not receive any new messages for 5 seconds.
+This ensures the execution terminates gracefully, and log outputs are saved to the `output` folder.

+Even if the Byzantine node modifies messages or exhibits undesired behaviors, it cannot prevent correct messages from being delivered to all correct nodes.
+This behavior aligns with the guarantees provided by the **Dolev algorithm**.